2004–05 Chinese Basketball Association season

-Promotion and relegation were both abolished since the end of the previous season.
-The Second Division was renamed NBL.
+Promotion and relegation were both abolished since the end of the previous season, and the Second Division was renamed NBL.
 Top finishing teams from the NBL may choose to join the CBA as long as a team meets all items of the criteria set by the CBA Board.
 As a result, Yunnan Bulls, Fujian Xunxing and Henan Dragons joined the league in this season.

 For this season, the league was divided into a North Division (北区) and a South Division (南区), and a new playoff system was also introduced.
 The regular season consisted of 266 matches, with each team playing 38 matches (four against each of six other teams within its division and two against each of seven teams in the other division).

 The all-star game was played on March 6, 2005 in Nanjing, after the end of the regular season and before the beginning of the playoffs: the North Division defeated the South Division 103-99, and Mengke Bateer was the MVP.
 Also, all-star games were played against the KBL, on January 28, 2005 in Korea and January 30, 2005 in Harbin, China.
 Korea won the first game 85-82; China won the second game 93-77.